Review of the Primeclass Lounge at JFK Terminal 1

 The lounge entrance is in the middle of the concourse.

-We recently visited the Primeclass Lounge at JFK Airport’s Terminal 1 before a flight to France and we were pleasantly surprised
+We recently visited the Primeclass Lounge at JFK's Terminal 1 before a flight to France, and we were pleasantly surprised.

-There are other lounges in Terminal 1 including Turkish Airlines Lounge, Air France Lounge, KAL Business Class Lounge, and the Lufthansa Business Class Lounge and VIP ONE Lounge but we hadn’t visited the Primeclass Lounge so we gave it a try.
+Terminal 1 has a handful of other lounges, including the Turkish Airlines Lounge, Air France Lounge, Korean Air Lounge, Lufthansa Business Lounge, and the VIP ONE Lounge.
+We hadn't been to Primeclass before, so we gave it a try.
+Here's what we found.

 Accessing the Primeclass Lounge at JFK Terminal 1